hammertux/slab/slab_allocator.md

 The slab allocator in linux sits on top of the buddy allocator and the basic idea behind it is to keep caches of commonly used objects available for allocation in the kernel.
 This is particularly useful because the linux kernel allocates and frees many structures continuously (for example, the `struct task_struct` which is the structure that represents a process, `inodes`, `dentries`, etc...).
 By caching the freed object, it is possible for the basic structure to be preserved betweeen uses thus allowing for quick allocation of new copies of the same structures.
 I.e., By reusing the freed objects, in some cases, the kernel doesn't necessarily have to reinitialise them from scratch.
 Over the years (and many kernel versions...) the linux slab allocator has evolved, and changed substantially.
 There have been three different implementations to this day:

-1. __SLOB Allocator__: Now used for embedded systems where memory is scarce, performs well when allocating very small chunks of memory.
+1. __SLOB Allocator__: Was the original slab allocator as implemented in _Solaris OS_.
+Now used for embedded systems where memory is scarce, performs well when allocating very small chunks of memory.
 Based on the _first-fit_ allocation algorithm.
 2. __SLAB Allocator__: An improvement over the SLOB allocator, aims to be very _"cache-friendly"_.
 3. __SLUB Allocator__: Has better execution time than the SLAB allocator by reducing the number of queues/chains used.